 Jodi: My dad!
 He is the most driven person I know and has taught me everything I am today.
 He has taught me to always believe in myself and know that I am capable of achieving anything.
 He holds the belief that if you put your mind to something, it is possible.
 And thankfully, that has played out for me my entire life.

-How would you describe your mum in three words?
+How would you describe your mother in three words?

 Jodi: Selfless.
 Resilient.
 My best friend.

-What are you most proud of about your mum?
+What are you most proud of about your mother?

 What’s your hope for the next generation of women that follow behind you?